MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 ## <a id="mssqlctl"></a> Install mssqlctl

 **mssqlctl** is a command-line utility written in Python that enables cluster administrators to bootstrap and manage the big data cluster via REST APIs.
 The minimum Python version required is v3.5.
 You must also have `pip` that is used to download and install **mssqlctl** tool.
+The instructions below provide examples for Windows and Ubuntu.
+For installing Python on other platforms, see the [Python documentation](https://wiki.python.org/moin/BeginnersGuide/Download).

 > [!IMPORTANT]
 > If you installed a previous release, you must delete the cluster *before* upgrading **mssqlctl** and installing the new release.
 For more information, see [Upgrading to a new release](deployment-guidance.md#upgrade).